Goat water

 Goat water, also referred to as kiddy stew, is a stew that is a part of the national cuisine of the Caribbean island of Montserrat.
-It has been described as a national dish of Montserrat.
-It has also been described as a national stew.
+It has been described as a national dish, or national stew, of Montserrat but is also prepared in other Caribbean countries.
+As part of Montserrat's cultural heritage, the dish is popularly believed to have its origins in Irish cuisine, specifically in traditional Irish stew.